Balaganesh-Sarvasuddi/PICTURE-TO-RECIPE-AND-ITS-NUTRITIONAL-INFORMATION-USING-CNN-AND-K-NN/README.md

 ## Frame Work Used: Pytorch

-Details of this project will upload soon
+Details of this project can be check in Project Review Sample pdf.